garritfra/garrit.xyz/content/cv.md

 _**Software Developer, March 2021 - present**_

+Development of a HBBTV media library for public television

+* Design and implementation of a BFF (backend for frontend) using [Nest.js](https://nestjs.com/)

 Development of a web-based convention application

 * Development of APIs using Node.js and GraphQL